ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/README.md

 		Write this final tidy data set to a text file; final.txt.

-#### Environment details:
+#### Environment details
+Environment in which script has been developed, executed and verified.

-1. Mac: OS X 10.9.2
+* Mac: OS X 10.9.2
-2. R: version 3.0.2
+* R: version 3.0.2
-3. Platform: x86_64-apple-darwin10.8.0 (64-bit)
+* Platform: x86_64-apple-darwin10.8.0 (64-bit)

-### Verification
+#### Verification
-This script has been run under different location (folders) to ensure it provides the same results; the same set of tidy data set.
+* This script has been run under different location (folders) to ensure it provides the same results; the same set of tidy data set.
-Also, executed every single line of command/block of command separately on R console and even this produced the same results.
+* Also, executed every single line of command/block of command separately on R console and even this produced the same results.
-This script has been run with and without data folder; the average time take without "data" folder and zip file is "45" secs and with it takes around "15" secs.
+* This script has been run with and without data folder; the average time take without "data" folder and zip file is "45" secs and with it takes around "15" secs.